 The Borough is composed principally of six towns rather than a single, dominant centre.
 The towns are Oldbury, Rowley Regis, Smethwick, Tipton, Wednesbury and West Bromwich.
-At the last count, the population of the Borough was 327,378.
+According to the 2021 Census, Sandwell's population was 341,000.

 Sandwell is still heavily reliant on manufacturing, although service industries now form almost 60% of total employment within the Borough.
-Sandwell is also a densely-populated area and has the highest number of residents per unit of residential land in the West Midlands.
+Sandwell is also a densely populated area and has the highest number of residents per unit of residential land in the West Midlands.
 In contrast, the Borough also has the highest proportion of parks and open spaces amongst the seven metropolitan districts in the area.